 Partial Fault in Accident Cases

 42 PA Con.
 Stat. §7102 states that a court may reduce your damages award if you are deemed partially at fault for your accident injuries.
 For example, if the court determines you are 10% at fault, and your damages award is $100,000, you may only receive $90,000 in compensation.
-An experienced Bensalem lawyer at Ostroff Injury Law can help you avoid these (and many other) potential roadblocks to being fairly compensated in your personal injury case.
+An experienced Bensalem lawyer at Ostroff Godshall Injury and Accident Lawyers can help you avoid these (and many other) potential roadblocks to being fairly compensated in your personal injury case.

 Get in Touch with a Bensalem Personal Injury Attorney Today

 There are many ways that someone else’s reckless or careless actions could lead to a preventable accident.
 If you were injured in this type of incident, you should speak with a Bensalem personal injury lawyer right away to discuss your legal options.
-Contact Ostroff Injury Law to get started with a free consultation.
+Contact Ostroff Godshall Injury and Accident Lawyers to get started with a free consultation.